Xiuhcoatl (fire serpent)

 © The Trustees of the British Museum

-M. E. Miller and K. Taube, An illustrated dictionary of t (London, Thames and Hudson, 1997)
+M. E. Miller and K. Taube, An Illustrated Dictionary of the Gods and Symbols of Ancient Mexico and the Maya (London: Thames and Hudson, 1997).

 H.B.
-Nicholson and E. Quiñones Keber, Art of Aztec Mexico, treasures (National Gallery of Art, Washington, D.C., 1983)
+Nicholson and E. Quiñones Keber, Art of Aztec Mexico: Treasures of Tenochtitlan (Washington, D.C.: National Gallery of Art, 1983).

-C. McEwan, Ancient Mexico in the British (London, The British Museum Press, 1994)
+C. McEwan, Ancient Mexico in the British Museum (London: The British Museum Press, 1994).